-Following each AGM, the BoD meets to appoint one or more Vice Chairmen, a Senior Independent Director, BoD committee members, other than the members of the Compensation Committee, and their respective Chairpersons.
+Following each AGM, the BoD meets to appoint one or more Vice Chairmen, a Senior Independent Director, BoD committee members, other than the members of the Human Resources and Compensation Committee who are elected by the shareholders, and their respective Chairpersons.
 At the same meeting, the BoD appoints a Company Secretary, who acts as secretary to the BoD and its committees.

-The BoD committees comprise the Audit Committee, the Compensation Committee, the Corporate Culture and Responsibility Committee, the Governance and Nominating Committee, and the Risk Committee.
-The BoD has also established a Special Committee, which is an ad-hoc committee, called and held on an ad-hoc basis, focused on internal and regulatory investigations related to foreign exchange.
+The BoD committees comprise the Audit Committee, the Corporate Culture and Responsibility Committee, the Governance and Nominating Committee, the Human Resources and Compensation Committee and the Risk Committee.
+The BoD has also established ad-hoc committees, i.e. the Strategy Committee and the Special Committee.